duckduckgo/duckduckhack-docs/duckduckhack/resources/other-dev-environments.md

 **The DuckPAN client has already been installed for you.** To use it, you must 1st clone your Instant Answer git repository.

-If you haven't already done so, [Determine your Instant Answer Type](https://duck.co/duckduckhack/determine_your_instant_answer_type) and follow GitHub's instructions to [fork](https://help.github.com/articles/fork-a-repo) the Instant Answer repository.
+If you haven't already done so, follow GitHub's instructions to [fork](https://help.github.com/articles/fork-a-repo) the Instant Answer repository.

 The Instant Answer repositories are:
 + [zeroclickinfo-goodies](https://github.com/duckduckgo/zeroclickinfo-goodies)